sk-athar/1.Traffic-Analysis-Project/README.md

 ## Behavioral Analysis

 Because only a PCAP was available, the behavioral analysis is limited to on-wire activity.
-The following behaviors were observed or inferred from the traffic:
+The following behaviors were observed from the traffic:
 - **Staged download:** Multiple HTTP GETs returned PowerShell scripts (`pas.ps1`, `29842.ps1`) — consistent with downloader stages.
 - **Beaconing:** Repeated numeric resource requests (e.g., `/1517096937`) consistent with periodic C2 polling.
-Frequency and jitter should be measured to tune detection rules.
 - **Data exfiltration:** A ~10 MB outbound transfer to `45[.]125[.]66[.]32`.
-The content type and HTTP methods should be inspected to classify the exfiltration channel (POST with attachment, chunked transfer, or HTTP PUT).
+The content type and HTTP methods should be inspected to classify the exfiltration channel
 - **Possible obfuscation:** PowerShell scripts observed on the wire were encoded/obfuscated; recommend saving and running through CyberChef or a sandbox for decoding when safe.

 ---